gitlabhq/gitlabhq/doc/development/performance.md

 The process of solving performance problems is roughly as follows:

-1. Make sure there's an issue open somewhere (e.g. on the GitLab CE issue tracker), create one if there isn't.
+1. Make sure there's an issue open somewhere (e.g., on the GitLab CE issue tracker), create one if there isn't.
 See [#15607][#15607] for an example.
 2. Measure the performance of the code in a production environment such as GitLab.com (see the [Tooling](#tooling) section below).
 Performance should be